Profsain/scandi-store/README.md

 # Scandi-Store
-A React-Redux web application for Scandiweb.
+A React-Redux web application for Scandiweb test.
 The app fetches data from GraphQL server, use Redux for client state management, and users can shop online with cart e-commerce functionality

 ### Live Demo
 [Scandi-Store:](#)